Female genital mutilation

 - The procedure has no health benefits for girls and women.

-- Procedures can cause severe bleeding and problems urinating, and later cysts, infections, infertility as well as complications in childbirth increased risk of newborn deaths.
+- Procedures can cause severe bleeding and problems urinating, and later cysts, infections, infertility as well as complications in childbirth and increased risk of newborn deaths.

 - FGM is mostly carried out on young girls sometime between infancy and age 15.